uabrc/uabrc.github.io/docs/cheaha/slurm/practical_sbatch.md

 We needed three parts to make the `sbatch --array` job work for our task.
 Each of these parts has been described above in some detail.

 1. `simulate` program to run a simulation.
-2. `job.sh` to instruct the SLURM scheduler what to do in each parallel task.
+2. `job.sh` to instruct the Slurm scheduler what to do in each parallel task.
 3. `main.sh` to run everything.

 Executing `bash main.sh` at the terminal will first compute the number of array tasks, then call `sbatch --array` with that number of tasks on `job.sh`.
 The scheduler will then schedule that many jobs to be run.
 Each job will have a unique task ID, which will be used to access unique input files and write to unique output files.
 All of them will be run in parallel.